 I should also note to readers (because someone will inevitably mention it), that both John and his wife have well-paying jobs, no other debt, and could afford both the higher amount of student loan payments (if they had to).

-My Thoughts on Income Based Repayment and Mortgages
+My Thoughts Applying For A Mortgage While On Income Based Repayment (IBR)

 This is a tricky situation, but at least John has time on his side because he isn’t looking to get a mortgage for a few years.
 My initial concern was with how the credit union initially got the $940 amount as the minimum payment due.
 When you apply for a credit card, the credit card company (or credit union in this case) will pull your credit report and look at how much debt you have.
 There are a couple columns listed: Balance, Minimum Due, and Payment History.